featbit/featbit-js-client-sdk/README.md

     id: string,
     // variation value
     variation: string,
-    // variation data type, string will used if not specified
+    // variation data type, string will be used if not specified
-    variationType: string
+    variationType: VariationDataType
   }],
   ...
 }